If we had to choose one iconic location for the birth of modern geology, it would probably be here:

 Sometimes pebbles or chunks of the lower layer (here, Layer C) are found embedded in the subsequent deposit (e.g. Layer D).
 This demonstrates that the lower layer had hardened into solid rock and been eroded prior to deposition of the upper layer.
 Thus, such a location must have gone through the same cycles of deposition/ lithification/ uplift/ erosion/ subsidence/ deposition/ lithification/ uplift/erosion as with an angular conformity.

 In places, two or more unconformities are found among successive layers, making it extra clear that these layers were not laid down in a single, brief Flood.
-For instance, in the Grand Canyon, at least three distinct disconformities are found among the main visible horizontal layers, with a dramatic angular unconformity at the base of these layers.
-Davis Young [1] noted that by the mid-1830’s, on the basis of observations like these, geologists had realized that the features of the earth were incompatible with Noah’s global Flood:
+For instance, in the Grand Canyon, at least three distinct disconformities are found among the main visible horizontal layers, along with a dramatic angular unconformity at the base of these layers.
+The picture below is of one of these disconformities:

 As long ago as 1834 the great Christian geologist and ordained minister Adam Sedgwick charged the authors of the “Mosaic Geology” of this day with having committed “the folly and the sin of dogmatizing on matters they have not personally examined, and, at the utmost, know only second-hand – of pretending to teach mankind on points where they themselves are uninstructed.”
 And a year later, Christian geologist and theologian Edward Hitchcock wrote that diluvianism “has been abandoned by all practical geologists.”

-(By “practical geologists” Hitchcock meant those who actually go out in the field and observe).
 Young earth creationists sometimes portray the modern scientific consensus for an old earth as a conspiracy to prop up godless Darwinism.
 However, these quotes show that, well before Darwin, geologists (many of them Christians) had concluded that the earth must be far older than allowed for by a literal reading of Genesis, and that its features have been shaped by millions of years of erosion and deposition, uplift and subsidence.

 Believers who feel threatened by this might reflect on what is the purpose of the Scriptures, as taught by Paul in II Tim 3:15-17.
 The Scriptures were not given to teach us geology or astronomy, but to make us wise for salvation and equipped for good works.

 [1] Davis A. Young, “The Discovery of Terrestrial History”, in Portraits of Creation, by H.J.
 Van Till, R.E.
 Snow, J. H. Stek, and D.A.
 Young, Wm.
-B. Eerdman’s, Grand Rapids (1990).
+B. Eerdman’s, Grand Rapids (1990), pp.68-69.

 Appendix: More Details on Hutton’s Unconformity

-After the greywacke layer was tilted and raised up and eroded and then re-covered with water, some chunks of it got commingled as a conglomerate with the succeeding layers, as shown here.
-Also, eroded fingers of greywhacke in spots protrude up into the overlaying sandstone.
 This positively demonstrates that the lower, tilted layers had lithified before the deposition of the upper, more horizontal layers.
 Again, this is incompatible with a young earth.
 Stephen Moreton has described in more detail the features of Siccar Point geology which show its great antiquity.

 Discussion under this Amazon.co.uk review may be of interest (brief parts of the ‘Set in Stone’ DVD came from Siccar Point):